sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-onelogin-configurations.rst

 Go to folder ``conf/sso.saml.properties`` file:

-Add below information from newly created application in oneLogin:
+Add the below information from newly created application in oneLogin:

 1. Enable sso in sparkflows::